-- The VA column needs to be rinsed until the pH of the water exiting the outlet is 10.5. - The HpH column needs to be rinsed for 20 minutes prior to use. - The pHC column needs to be rinsed for 20 minutes prior to use. - The Brett column needs to be forward rinsed for 5 minutes and should be purged prior to use see "Purging Permeate" below.
+- The VA column needs to be rinsed until the pH of the water exiting the outlet is 10.5. - The HpH column needs to be rinsed for 20 minutes prior to use. - The pHC column needs to be rinsed for 20 minutes prior to use. - The Brett column needs to have the water purged out prior to use see purging below.